 Served as co-lead counsel on behalf of consumers in this unfair competition class action against real estate developers selling hotel-condominium units at the Hard Rock Hotel in San Diego.
 The class action alleged that sellers concealed certain Congressionally-mandated protections in the sales contracts, including a federal statutory rescission right dictating that buyers could rescind the contract for any reason within two years.
 After six years of hard-fought litigation including a victory in the Ninth Circuit, the lawsuit settled for $51.15 million.
 In granting final approval, Judge Curiel concluded that the settlement was "an excellent result" for the class, and noted "Class Counsel overcame several hurdles that reflect their skill and experience."

 Asokan et. al. v.
 American General Ins.
 Co.

 Michael was part of the trial team in this insurance and investment fraud case against American General Insurance Co, an AIG subsidiary.
 Michael and his team represented six plaintiffs who were marketed an investment involving a specialized American General whole life policy that when purchased through a particular defined benefit plan would supposedly provide a multitude of tax benefits.
 American General, however, knew but concealed from plaintiffs that its attorney had advised that because the IRS had changed its regulations, these plans no longer complied with the law.
 Plaintiffs suffered losses as a result of this fraud by concealment.
-Among other tasks, Michael had primary responsibility for working with plaintiffs’ damages expert and conducted the direct and re-direct examination of this expert at trial.
+Michael had primary responsibility for working with plaintiffs’ damages expert and conducted the direct and re-direct examination of this expert at trial.
 The case settled for a confidential sum 8 days into the jury trial.
 Michael and his team also represented several other clients in a related action in federal court in California that settled for a confidential sum.

 Ammari v.
 Pacific Bell Directory